Welcome to Worship

 Share with One Another

-The third Sunday of each month we pass a second offering basket.
+The second Sunday of each month we pass a second offering basket.
 All collections from this offering are donated to one of our Outreach ministries chosen each year by our Outreach Committee.
-For 2015, they are:
+For 2021, they are:

 Loaves and Fishes